plinss/acmebot/README.md

 The defalt value is 'false' (master mode).
 The master will obtain authorizations and issue certificates, a slave will not attempt to obtain authorizations but can issue certificates.
-* 'key_size' specifies the size (in bits) for private keys.
+* 'key_size' specifies the size (in bits) for RSA private keys.
 The default value is '4096'.
+RSA certificates can be turned off by setting this value to '0' or 'null'.
+* 'key_curve' specifies the curve to use for ECDSA private keys.
+The default value is 'secp384r1'.
+Available curves are 'secp256r1', 'secp384r1', and 'secp521r1'.
+ECDSA certificates can be turned off by setting this value to 'null'.
 * 'dhparam_size' specifies the size (in bits) for custom Diffie-Hellman parameters.
 The default value is '2048'.
-Custom Diffie-Hellman parameters can be turned off by setting this value to '0'.
+Custom Diffie-Hellman parameters can be turned off by setting this value to '0' or 'null'.
-This value should at least be equal to half the 'key_size'.
+This value should be at least be equal to half the 'key_size'.
 * 'ecparam_curve' speficies the curve to use for ECDHE negotiation.
 The default value is 'secp384r1'.
-Custom EC parameters can be turned off by setting this value to null.
+Custom EC parameters can be turned off by setting this value to 'null'.
 You can run 'openssl ecparam -list_curves' to find a list of available curves.
 * 'file_user' specifies the name of the user that will own certificate and private key files.
 The default value is 'root'.
-Note that this tool must run as root, or another user that has rights to set the file ownership.
+Note that this tool must run as root, or another user that has rights to set the file ownership to this user.
 * 'file_group' speficies the name of the group that will own certificate and private key files.
 The default value is 'ssl-cert'.
-Note that this tool must run as root, or another user that has rights to set the file ownership.
+Note that this tool must run as root, or another user that has rights to set the file ownership to this group.
 * 'hpkp_days' specifies the number of days that HPKP pins should be cached for.
 The default value is '30'.
-HPKP pin files can be turned off by setting this value to '0'.
+HPKP pin files can be turned off by setting this value to '0' or 'null'.
 * 'pin_subdomains' specifies whether the 'includeSubdomains' directive should be included in the HPKP headers.
 The default value is 'true'.
 * 'renewal_days' specifies the number of days before expiration when the tool will attempt to renew a certificate.